Canada–United States Free Trade Agreement: Debate and implementation

+President Ronald Reagan in the Rose Garden signing the Canada United States Free Trade Agreement FTA with James Baker, Clayton Yeutter, and Allan Gotlieb looking on.

 The debate in Canada over whether to implement the negotiated agreement was very contentious.
 The opposition Liberal Party vociferously opposed the agreement, with Liberal leader John Turner saying that he would "tear it up" if he became prime minister, and the New Democratic Party under leader Ed Broadbent also strongly opposed the agreement.
 Both parties contended that the agreement would erode Canadian sovereignty, arguing that Canada would effectively become the "51st state" of the US if the agreement was implemented.
 They also raised concerns about how Canada's social programs and other trade agreements such as the Auto Pact would be affected.

 The legislation to implement the agreement was delayed in the Senate, which had a Liberal majority.
 Partly in response to these delays, Mulroney called an election in 1988.
 The Trade Agreement was by far the most prominent issue of the campaign, prompting some to call it the "Free Trade Election."
 It was the first Canadian election to feature large third-party campaign advertising, with supporters and opponents using lobbyists to buy television advertisements.

 It was also the first Canadian election to use much negative advertising; one anti-free-trade advertisement showed negotiators "removing a line" from the Free Trade Agreement, which at the end of the advertisement was revealed to be the Canada–US border.
 Although some opinion polls showed slightly more Canadians against the Agreement than in favour of it, Mulroney's Progressive Conservatives benefited from being the only party in favour of the agreement, while the Liberals and NDP split the anti-free trade vote.
 In addition, future Quebec Premiers Jacques Parizeau and Bernard Landry backed the agreement which was seen as a factor for the PC party support in Quebec.
 Mulroney won a governing majority and the agreement was passed into law, even though a majority of the voters had voted for parties opposing free trade.

 The Free Trade Agreement faced much less opposition in the US.
 Polls showed that up to 40% of Americans were unaware that the agreement had been signed.
 The Agreement implementation act was given to the Congress for "fast-track" approval by President Reagan on July 26, 1988, meaning that it could be accepted or rejected but could not be amended.
 The United States–Canada Free-Trade Agreement Implementation Act of 1988 was passed by the House of Representatives by a vote of 366 - 40 on August 9, 1988 and by the Senate by a vote of 83–9 on September 19, 1988.
 President Reagan signed the Act on September 28, 1988.
 It became Public Law No: 100–449.